-Relaxing outside your tent beside a babbling stream a heard of yak apear over the hill and wander down the valley to drink close to our camp.
-Two riders approach on horse back, one wears a drab brown robe, the other a vivid blue gown tied around the waist with a sash, and we watch as the two youngsters corral the herd to the safety of their nomadic camp for the night.
+After an incredible day of cycling imagine relaxing outside your tent beside a babbling stream when a herd of yak appear over the hill and wander down the valley to drink close to our camp.
+Two riders approach on horseback, one wears a drab brown robe, the other a vivid blue gown tied around the waist with a sash, and we watch as the two youngsters corral the herd to the safety of their nomadic camp for the night.

-To visit Mongolia is not just to visit a land far off from the outside world in space, it also feels like travelling to a different place in time.
-It is a land of ger dwelling nomads who spend the year tending their herds and moving on to fresh pastures.
-And for nine wonderful days we live amongst this wilderness, spending our nights camping in the valleys of friendly and ever hospitable nomadic herders, whose way of life has changed little over the centuries.
+To visit Mongolia on our fully supported cycling holiday is not just to visit a far-off land in distance, it also feels like travelling to a different place in time.
+Mongolia is a land of ger dwelling nomads who spend the year tending their herds and moving on to fresh pastures.
+And for nine wonderful days, we live amongst this wilderness, cycling through the vastness of the Mongolian Steppe, and spending our nights' camping in the valleys of friendly and ever hospitable nomadic herders, whose way of life has changed little over the centuries.

 At a Glance